ibm-cloud-docs/account/subscriptions.md

 # Managing subscriptions
 {: #subscriptions}

 With an {{site.data.keyword.cloud}} subscription, you get discounted usage for platform services and support by committing to a minimum spending commitment for a certain period of time.
 You can buy your first subscription, add more subscriptions, and monitor subscription usage on the Subscriptions page in the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

 If you buy a subscription, your account is converted to a Subscription account type.
 For more details about other benefits of Subscription accounts, see [Account types](/docs/account?topic=account-accounts).
 {: tip}

+If you are looking for information about software subscriptions, see [Managing software subscriptions](/docs-draft/account?topic=account-software-subscription).

 ## How subscription credit is spent
 {: #subscription-basics}